 - Helps students understand different dialects.
 Although some might argue that this is, again, another cultural aspect of the language, the insight that music gives us into different Spanish dialects is so important, it just deserves a bullet point of its own.
 From Colombian slang to old-fashioned Spanish words, songs are a never-ending source of vocabulary and phrases to improve our students’ command of the language.

 - Provides authentic materials.
 Songs are an obvious choice when it comes to using authentic materials, but Spanish music can also encourage students to regularly listen to the radio—increasing their love for the Spanish culture and providing us with hassle-free listening activities.

 - Adds variety to how vocabulary is learned.
 Although there are new techniques and strategies that teach Spanish in different ways, the reality is that many of us are still using topic-based vocabulary activities.
 Sadly, our students become experts in talking about clothes, but are unable to hold a casual conversation with Spanish speakers.
 Songs provide a great way to teach new words in many different contexts, which will obviously benefit your students’ communication skills.

 - Offers great scope for differentiation.
 There are plenty of activities that can be planned around songs, from your classic “fill in the blanks” to writing exercises or even debates.
 When it comes to planning activities around music, it becomes really easy to give our students different degrees of support without spending hours preparing our resources.

 - Engages students and spices up lessons.
 No explanations needed, right?
 Just play your favorite tunes and get your students hitting the dance floor!

-To help your students gain all of these benefits, here’s a compilation of great “ready-to-go” lesson plans and activities based on popular Spanish songs.
+Now, to help your students gain all of these benefits, we’ve prepared a compilation of great “ready-to-go” lesson plans and activities based on popular Spanish songs.

 9 Superb Songs for Teaching Spanish to Learners of All Levels